-Compare Keebo vs Chaos Genius
+Compare Keebo vs Flexera

 Keebo and Flexera One Data Cloud Optimization (formerly Chaos Genius) both promise autonomous data cloud cost savings, but they’re built on different foundations.
 Keebo is an execution-first platform that continuously optimizes in real time, delivering performance and cost improvements without manual effort.
 Flexera One Data Cloud Optimization combines cost observability and autonomous agents within a broader FinOps platform, giving teams visibility alongside automation.
-Simply put: Keebo is purpose-built for autonomous optimization, while Flexera blends optimization into a wider visibility layer.

 Business Overview